-- The general level of data governance maturity remained on the same level in 2020 compared to 2019
+The general level of data governance maturity remained at the same level in 2020 compared to 2019

-- The number of companies that have paid attention to the development of policies and processes has increased.
+The number of companies that have focused on developing policies and processes has increased.

-- The support of top management to data management initiative worsened in 2020 compared to 2019
+The support of top management for data management initiative worsened in 2020 compared to 2019

-To strengthen the data management framework, companies should focus on:
+To strengthen the data management framework, companies should focus on the following:

-- Expanding awareness of the benefits to implement data management among key business stakeholders and decision-makers
+Expanding awareness of the benefits of implementing data management among key business stakeholders and decision-makers

 In the following article, you will read about the changes in data modeling.